 The Strategic Investment Board Ltd is a company limited by guarantee, owned by TEO and functioning as one of that Department's Arm's Length Bodies (ALBs).
-It is financed from TEO's departmental expenditure limit (DEL).
-Its Board reports directly to the First Minister and the deputy First Minister.
+Strategic Investment Board Ltd is financed from TEO's departmental expenditure limit (DEL).
+The Board of Strategic Investment Board Ltd reports directly to the First Minister and the deputy First Minister.

-This statement is given in respect of Strategic Investment Board Ltd's Resource Account for 2020-21.
+This statement is given in respect of Strategic Investment Board Ltd's Resource Account for 2021-22.
 The Governance Statement comprises two broad elements.
 Firstly, it describes Strategic Investment Board Ltd's governance framework; identifying responsibilities and explaining the functions of its constituent elements.
 Secondly, it reports my assessment as Accounting Officer of the effectiveness of the framework during the reporting period.
 The report identifies any significant governance issues and concludes with a review of Strategic Investment Board Ltd's conformance with the Code of Conduct.